 She feels embarrassed for even having brought up the arts programs.
 Good girls want to help other people.
 Doing anything else would be selfish.

 She loves the arts and, staring at the application page, she feels torn.
 Inside though, she knows what she will pick – there has never been any real doubt in her mind.
 She writes down the names of three universities followed by the titles of the med programs.

 Yuri unlocks the door to her apartment.
 The dishes in the sink are piled high and there are text books everywhere.
 She has just come off of a 24 hour rotation at the hospital and is too exhausted to tidy up now.
 She makes a mental note to tidy up in the morning before the seminar she is planning to attend.
-Her parents will be there in a couple of days and she doesn’t want them to think she neglects her home.
+Her parents are visiting in a couple of days and she doesn’t want them to think she neglects her home.

 Yuri feels overwhelmed.
-Between clinical placements, saving to pay off her student loan and keeping up her apartment, she has fallen into depression.
+Between clinical placements, saving to pay off her student loan and keeping up her apartment, she struggles to catch her breath, as if she is drowning.
 Tonight is a bad night.
 She looks at the clock – 9:06 pm – and considers calling her mother.
 She decides against it.